umbraco/UmbracoDocs/umbraco-cms/fundamentals/code/debugging/README.md

----
-meta.Title: "Debugging"
-meta.Description: "Debugging in Umbraco"
----

 # Debugging

-During the development of your Umbraco site you can debug and profile the code you have written to analyse and discover bugs/bottlenecks in your code or to help uncover what on earth is going wrong.
+During the development of your Umbraco site you can debug and profile the code you have written to analyse and discover bottlenecks in your code.

 To perform proper debugging on your site you need to set your application to have debug enabled.
-This can be done by setting `Umbraco:CMS:Hosting:Debug="true"` For example: In `appsettings.json`  file:
+This can be done by setting `Umbraco:CMS:Hosting:Debug="true"` for example in the `appsettings.json` file:

 {% hint style="warning" %}
 Debug should always be set to false in production.